-Figure 13-6 shows the bid volume from each monthly auction for each period of the Monthly Balance of Planning Period FTR Auction.
+Figure 13-6 shows the bid volume from each monthly auction for each period of the first ten Monthly Balance of Planning Period FTR Auctions of the 2023/2024 planning period.
 The prompt month is the final month for which FTRs for a specific month are sold.
 For example, June is the prompt month for June FTRs sold in the June auction, which occurs in May.
 The bid volume for the non-prompt months is significantly lower than for the prompt months.
-On average, the non-prompt month bid volume is 46.5 percent of the prompt month bid volume.
+On average, the non-prompt month bid volume is 46.9 percent of the prompt month bid volume.

-Figure 13-6 Monthly Balance of Planning Period FTR Auction bid volume (MW per period): June 2023 through December 2023 Auction
+Figure 13-6 Monthly Balance of Planning Period FTR Auction bid volume (MW per period): June 2023 through March 2024 Auction

-Figure 13-7 shows the cleared volume from each monthly auction for each period of the Monthly Balance of Planning Period FTR Auction.
+Figure 13-7 shows the cleared volume from each monthly auction for each period of the first ten Monthly Balance of Planning Period FTR Auctions of the 2023/2024 planning period.
 The cleared volume for non-prompt months is also significantly lower than in prompt months.
-On average, the non-prompt months cleared volume is 25.6 percent of the prompt month cleared volume.
+On average, the non-prompt months cleared volume is 26.1 percent of the prompt month cleared volume.

-Figure 13-7 Monthly Balance of Planning Period FTR Auction cleared volume (MW per period): June 2023 through December 2023 Auction the total buy, sell and self scheduled offers, counting sell offers as a negative volume.
+Figure 13-7 Monthly Balance of Planning Period FTR Auction cleared volume (MW per period): June 2023 through March 2024 Auction

+Figure 13-8 shows the FTR bid, net bid and cleared volume from June 2003 through March 2024 for Long Term, Annual and Monthly Balance of Planning Period Auctions.
+Cleared volume includes FTR buy and sell offers that were accepted.
+The net bid volume includes the total buy, sell and self scheduled offers, counting sell offers as a negative volume.
 The bid volume is the total of all bid and self scheduled offers, excluding sell offers.
-The cleared volume in August 2018 was negative due to the liquidation of the GreenHat FTR portfolio, which resulted in a large quantity of FTRs selling in the monthly auction.
 Following the implementation of the Historical Simulation Initial Margining (HSIM) analysis model in the September 2022 Monthly Auction, bid and net bid volumes have increased significantly.
-On average in the first seven months of the 2023/2024 planning period there was an 88.0 percent increase in bid volume and a 108.5 percent increase in net bid volume compared to the same month in the previous year.
+On average in the first ten months of the 2023/2024 planning period there was a 62.6 percent increase in bid volume and a 70.1 percent increase in net bid volume compared to the same month in the previous year.